Standards Design principles Practical applications

 4. Partial Wind Loading: A revision to how we handle torsional and combined load effects.

-So, grab a coffee and let’s walk through what’s new, what it means for your projects, and how to apply it without pulling your hair out.
+What follows walks through what’s new, what it means for your projects, and how to apply it without pulling your hair out.

 1. Attached Canopies